 Research

 Our research in general is rooted in Physics and in the Engineering disciplines and is targeted at developing and applying microtechnological, microfluidic, and microelectronic means to address questions in biology and biomedicine.
-Applications of our technologies are in the fields of external pagesystems biologyexternal pageneuroscience, external pagepersonalized medicine and drug testing.
+Applications of our technologies are in the fields of external page systems biologyexternal page neuroscience, drug testing, and external page personalized medicine.

 Three Major Lines of Research: